paulremo/NRPMHandbook/02_NRPMHandbook/mechanical/handbook/reliability_prediction/structural_models_equations.md

 **Lubricated wear** is related to the {term}`degradation <Degradation>` of the lubricant or the lubricant reservoir in lubricated contacts.
 This regime is typical for bearings, with analytical models provided in {numref}`meca_4_7_1_2` for solid lubricated bearings (particularly bearing cages), and in {numref}`meca_4_7_1_3` for fluid lubricated bearings.

 Finally, **fatigue wear** is caused by cyclic loading and corresponding crack formation.
-It is the dominant bearing {term}`failure mechanism <Failure mechanism>` in on-ground applications, where bearing life is traditionally modelled based on the Lundberg-Palmgren theory {cite:t}`mec-PalmgrenDieLV` with empirical formulas for the “basic life” of a bearing (corresponding to the number of revolutions at which 10% of the bearings have failed).
-However, in space applications, bearing lifetime is almost never limited by material fatigue, but instead by the {term}`degradation <Degradation>` of the lubricant {cite:t}`mec-TEC-MSM`.
+It is the dominant bearing {term}`failure mechanism <Failure mechanism>` in on-ground applications, where bearing life is traditionally modelled based on the Lundberg-Palmgren theory {cite:p}`mec-PalmgrenDieLV` with empirical formulas for the “basic life” of a bearing (corresponding to the number of revolutions at which 10% of the bearings have failed).
+However, in space applications, bearing lifetime is almost never limited by material fatigue, but instead by the {term}`degradation <Degradation>` of the lubricant {cite:p}`mec-TEC-MSM`.
 For this reason, fatigue wear is not discussed any further in the following.

 (meca_4_7_1_1)=
 ### Adhesive wear

 Adhesive wear is considered as governing for many wear failures, and is thus typically used for the analytical prediction of wear.
-The key parameter for the wear estimation is the volume worn away per unit of sliding distance, which can be estimated based on the classical wear model by Archard {cite:t}`mec-wear-theory-mechanisms`, here used in the form of Lancaster {cite:t}`mec-Lancaster1973DryBA`.
+The key parameter for the wear estimation is the volume worn away per unit of sliding distance, which can be estimated based on the classical wear model by Archard {cite:p}`mec-wear-theory-mechanisms`, here used in the form of Lancaster {cite:p}`mec-Lancaster1973DryBA`.
 Failure due to adhesive wear is then modelled with the following limit state function:

 ````{admonition} Equation